rahman13301/Terraform-docs-and-Projects/Configure Terraform Codespace/AWS configure Steps.md

 <img width="822" height="103" alt="image" src="https://github.com/user-attachments/assets/d1b09e85-693c-4d0d-9ace-7e9829754d15" />

 ## Setup Terraform for AWS:

-- Create an AWS IAM User:To configure AWS credentials and set up Terraform to work with AWS, you'll need to follow these steps:
+- Create an AWS IAM User:

+ To configure AWS credentials and set up Terraform to work with AWS, you'll need to follow these steps:

  Install AWS CLI (Command Line Interface):

  Make sure you have the AWS CLI installed on your machine.
-You can download and install it from the AWS CLI download page.
+You can download and install it from the [AWS CLI download page](https://aws.amazon.com/cli/).

-Create an AWS IAM User:
+- Create an AWS IAM User:

 To interact with AWS programmatically, you should create an IAM (Identity and Access Management) user with appropriate permissions.
 Here's how to create one:

 a.
 Log in to the AWS Management Console with an account that has administrative privileges.